Apply For Housing - Frequently Asked QuestionsFind answers to a number of frequently asked questions about Gateway to Homechoice

 How long will it take for me to get housed?

 This depends on where you want to live and what type of property you need.
-In some areas, there is very high demand for certain types of properties so in these circumstances, you are likely to wait for a property for a long time.
+In some areas, there is very high demand for certain types of properties so in these circumstances, you are likely to wait a long time for a property.
 In other areas, there may be more properties available.
 For more information on the length of waiting times, please see our annual report.

 I am going to be homeless soon – what should I do?